Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 Out of the box, action creators can return just actions.
 That's where [Redux Thunk](https://github.com/gaearon/redux-thunk) comes in handy.
 Thunk allows us to have action creators that return a function instead of an action and dispatch an action only in certain cases.

-If it wasn't been for Redux Thunk, we would've probably ended up having just one action creator, something like this:
+If it wasn't for Redux Thunk, we would probably end up having just one action creator, something like this:

 ```